mahmoud/sedimental/entries/the_packaging_gradient.md

 applications like
 [PostgreSQL](https://anaconda.org/anaconda/postgresql), which fall
 outside the purview of default Python packaging tools.
-That's because internally Anaconda blends characteristics of an operating system and Python runtime distribution.
+That's because internally Anaconda blends characteristics of a Python distribution and a full operating system.

 If you look inside of an Anaconda installation, what you'll find looks a lot like a root Linux filesystem, with some extra Anaconda-specific